Luxor 5th Passage

-Luxor 5th Passage (known as Luxor 5) is the "sequel" to Luxor, Luxor 2, Luxor 3, and Luxor: Quest for the Afterlife.
-It was developed by Absolutist and published by MumboJumbo in the 5th anniversary of the creation of Luxor, the original series.
+Luxor 5th Passage, known as Luxor 5, is the sequel to Luxor, Luxor 2, Luxor 3, and Luxor: Quest for the Afterlife.
+It was developed by Absolutist and published by MumboJumbo in the 5th anniversary of the creation of Luxor, the first installment in the series.

 Gameplay

 Adventure

-Create matches of three or more spheres.
-Every third match in a row grants you a powerup.
-Catch the powerup and it will activate.
+In this mode, players create matches of three or more spheres.
+Every third match in a row grants a powerup that the players can catch and activate it.
 A number of matches is needed to finish the level.
-The color are red, green, yellow, blue, purple, white and black, these colors are the same as for Luxor.
-The level 14-6 is added, because it breaks the record at 84 levels, which adds 14 bonus levels, with the 85% of the completion of every stage, it will upgrade into Double Shooter along with Pharaoh's Daggers.
+The color are red, green, yellow, blue, purple, white and black, and these colors are the same as for Luxor.
+The level 14-6 is added, because it breaks the record at 84 levels, which adds 14 bonus levels, with the 85% of the completion of every stage, and it will upgrade into Double Shooter along with Pharaoh's Daggers.
 The total levels for Luxor 5th Passage is 98, and 1 special level from Blast mode, and 15 People's Choice awards from Luxor 2, and Luxor 3.